gmartijn/screenshottert/README.md

 # Screenshottert
-Easy tool to create quick screenshots using chrome and a list of domain names, to store when doing reconnaisance on a company/domain name.
+Easy tool created in Windows batch to create quick screenshots using chrome and a list of domain names, to store when doing reconnaisance on a company/domain name.

 Prerequisites: Chrome installed on your computer, as administrator, user-only versions (e.g. installed in the profile of a user) will not be supported.